The best standard zoom lenses in 2025: fast everyday zooms

 Reasons to avoid

 A 24-70mm f/2.8 standard zoom is a mainstay of the professional photographer, as evidenced by the many, many examples on this list.
-However, with this recent release for L-mount and Sony FE, Sigma is making a bet that you might be willing to consider something different.
+However, with this L-mount and Sony FE lens, Sigma is making a bet that you might be willing to consider something different.
 Namely, losing 4mm of play at the wide end but gaining 35mm at the long end, giving you much more telephoto power.
 If you often find yourself at the outer edge of your 24-70mm zoom, this has likely caught your attention already.

-In testing, we were impressed by this lens.
+In testing, I was impressed by this lens.
 It's big and heavy, as is unavoidable for a full-frame lens of this type, but it handles well with a smooth zooming action.
 Autofocusing is smooth and reliable, and sharpness/clarity are superb.
 The 12-blade aperture also does an excellent job producing good-looking bokeh, with the f/2.8 aperture making it easy to throw out the background when desired.

 Micro Four Thirds standard zooms